tjguk/networkzero/docs/usage.rst

 Message
 ~~~~~~~

-A message, for the message-passing and notification functionality, can be any built-in
+A message, for the message-passing and news functionality, can be any built-in
 Python object.
 This will often be just some text, but can be a number or a list, a tuple
 or a dictionary.
 Note that the restriction to built-in objects is recursive: any lists
 or dictionaries you send can themselves only contain built-in objects.